skellis46/slipbox/artistic research and ecosystems.md

 What I am proposing -- without any evidence -- is that the majority of practice research projects submitted to REF will have performed this retrofitting.
 I submitted three practice research outputs to REF2021 and two -- Pause.
 Listen. and We Record Ourselves -- were declared practice research post hoc.
 Is this different from retrofitting?
 I am not suggesting that both projects didn't engage in (what I claimed to be) research-ful processes but they were absolutely not encumbered with being labelled practice research ab ovo.

 The word in the REF2021 feedback that is perhaps most telling is the word _appeared_.
 What did the panelists see and read that led them to think or feel that?
 Does it means some practice researchers are more capable of disguising post hoc declarations of practice research?
+How are such post hoc declarations from early premise (not sure how much it stands now) in practice research which was to make a work of art then write about it (my PhD attempted to subvert that)

 I want to try and make sense of that capability, and the other end of my continuum are post hoc practice research projects.
 These are conceived and developed as _making art_ and then reframed as practice research to serve.
 This might be called retrofitting but it also might be a necessary reflecting on an (ad hoc) artistic practice/project and attempting to communicate its researchfulness and contribution.
 Post hoc refers to when this work occurs and I think it means anything other than ab ovo.
 Might be collection of activities, processes, awarenesses, writings.
 Might be done in one go.

 This is not a hierarchy.
-Invites old question of whether some art making is not researchful and that the REF panelists were seeing that work with its retrofitted RQs etc.
+Invites old question of whether some art making is not researchful and that the REF panelists were seeing that work with its retrofitted RQs etc. Because, surely some art work is not as research-ful as others?
+And that some of that researchfulness is better than others (how ever one might understand 'better' -- more original? more significant? more ??)
+Isn't that the premise of REF processes?

 Therefore, in a rather crude matrix, a practice researcher can be experienced in practice research (or not) and be aware of the art making practice as ending up as practice research (or not).